 (Get a free download of the entire introduction to keep reading.
 Enter your e-mail below.)

-Religious faith reduces suicidality for virtually every American demographic except one: LGBTQ people.
-It’s past time the church confronted the ongoing and devastating impact of this legacy.
-Breaking down the issues both historically and socially, Heavy Burdens (Brazos Press, Fall 2021) provides an honest account of the ways in which LGBTQ people experience discrimination in the church, helping Christians grapple with hard realities and empowering churches to navigate a better path forward.
+Religious faith reduces the risk of suicide for virtually every American demographic except one: LGBTQ people.
+Generations of LGBTQ people have felt alienated or condemned by the church.
+It’s past time that Christians confronted the ongoing and devastating effects of this legacy.
+Breaking down the issues both historically and socially, Heavy Burdens (Brazos Press, 2021) provides an honest account of the ways in which LGBTQ people experience discrimination in the church, helping Christians grapple with hard realities and empowering churches to navigate a better path forward.
+Pre-order now.